Menu

 Need more help before you submit?

-The editorial board of Social Science Lens (SSL): A World Journal of Human Dynamics and Social Relations brings together accomplished scholars and practitioners with expertise in psychology, education, communication, community development, and social research.
+The editorial board of Social Science Lens (SSL) brings together accomplished scholars and practitioners with expertise in psychology, education, communication, community development, and social research.
 Their collective backgrounds span academic leadership, clinical practice, resilience studies, and interdisciplinary inquiry, ensuring that submissions are reviewed with rigor and relevance.
 With experience in teaching, research management, policy development, and applied social services, the board curates works that advance theoretical discourse while offering practical insights into resilience, human dynamics, and transformative social relations, reinforcing SSL’s mission to foster adaptive and equitable scholarship.

 Interested to be a part of the board?